Facebook brings WhatsApp video calls to Portal smart displays

 Zuckerberg also said Portal will be available in more countries soon, with sales beginning in Canada in June and a number of European countries this fall.

+Flash briefings, smart home control, and Amazon Prime video are also also coming to the Alexa experience with Portal.

+Support for instant games and a web browser were added late last year.

-At launch, Portal was limited in its access to virtually all Facebook offerings, most notably Facebook Stories and WhatsApp Status, both of which have hundreds of millions of daily users.
+At launch, Portal was limited in its access to virtually all Facebook offerings, and most notably still does not include Facebook Stories and WhatsApp Status, both of which have hundreds of millions of daily users.

-In January, Facebook CEO Mark Zuckerberg said the company plans to combine and encrypt messages between Facebook Messenger, Instagram, and WhatsApp in the years ahead.
+Facebook CEO Mark Zuckerberg announced earlier this year that Facebook plans to combine and encrypt messages between Facebook Messenger, Instagram, and WhatsApp in the years ahead.
 With each garnering more than a billion monthly active users, they are three of the most-used messaging apps on Earth.

-Zuckerberg spent the first minutes of the keynote address today at Facebook annual developer conference F8 discussing the future of privacy for social media, declaring “The future is private,” and that this future is reliant first and foremost with Facebook’s messaging apps.
+Zuckerberg spent the first minutes of the keynote address today at Facebook annual developer conference F8 discussing the future of privacy for social media, declaring “The future is private,” and that this future is reliant first and foremost on Facebook’s messaging apps.

+Zuckerberg described features like Facebook and Instagram Stories as core to the evolution of the social media company toward smaller groups, private messaging, and more focus on Stories, which he characterizes as more ephemeral and privacy protected than public posts.

-The news was announced today at Facebook’s annual F8 developer conference in San Jose, California alongside a redesigned Facebook and Facebook Messenger, new Oculus hardware, and new features for Instagram.
+The news was announced today, alongside a redesigned Facebook and Facebook Messenger, new Oculus hardware, and new features for Instagram.

-Other changes announced today likely to come to Portal today including the ability to watch videos togethers with friends in group calls or chat with Facebook Messenger, and a Friends tab for the app that shows Stories from friends using other Facebook apps.
+Other changes announced today likely to come to Portal include the ability to watch videos together with friends in group calls or chats with Facebook Messenger, as well as a Friends tab for the app that shows Stories from friends using other Facebook apps.

 Portal users today can do things together during calls such as listen to Spotify music or read children’s stories with augmented reality special effects.

-Privacy has become of particular concern at Facebook, a company that has repeatedly suffered self-inflicted wounds and failed to safeguard user data like sharing the email contacts of 1.5 million users and the exposure of up to 600 million user passwords last month.
+Privacy has become of particular concern at Facebook, a company that has repeatedly suffered self-inflicted wounds and failed to safeguard user data, such as by sharing the email contacts of 1.5 million users and exposing up to 600 million user passwords last month.

 Additional changes could be on the way for Portal.

 Earlier this month news emerged that Facebook is reportedly developing an AI assistant to take on Alexa and Google Assistant.
-Any assistant will likely draw on lessons from Portal’s initial deployment, Facebook AI Research group, now in its fifth year, and AI used today by the company such as PyText, Facebook’s main NLP model used today to fulfill billions of natural language tasks a day.
+Any assistant will likely draw on lessons from Portal’s initial deployment; Facebook AI Research group, now in its fifth year; and AI the company uses today, such as PyText, Facebook’s main NLP model to fulfill billions of natural language tasks a day.